Bicycle and Pedestrian Planning

 Example on-street bike lane on side street.

 The Community & Economic Development Division is pleased to release the City's first-ever Bicycle & Pedestrian Plan!
 For questions regarding implementation of the plan, please contact Marianne Iarossi, Senior Planner (email@example.com).

 Bicycle & Pedestrian Plan

 May 4 Open House - Bike & Ped Plan Update

-Members of the public were invited to come learn about the Town's plan for improving safety and convenience for bicyclists and pedestrians.
-Town staff provided a preview of projects under consideration and next steps going forward, and were available to answer questions.
+Members of the public were invited to come learn about the City's plan for improving safety and convenience for bicyclists and pedestrians.
+City staff provided a preview of projects under consideration and next steps going forward, and were available to answer questions.

 Flyer | Station Boards | Slide Presentation